Sir William Henry Bragg Building

 What happens after construction is complete in February 2021?

-Following the completion of building construction the next phase is called fit out, hook-up and migration.
+Following the completion of building construction, we are now in fit out, hook-up and migration phase.
 This phase involves the practical elements of installing fixtures and fittings and specialist connections inside to enable equipment from the current labs and buildings to be moved over/ migrated into the new building.
 It is envisaged that this process will take approximately six months.
 This is because of the sheer scale and size of the building and the complexity and requirements of the specialist equipment that must be moved over.

 During this time we will also be installing furniture and completing the AV installations in the building so it is ready for staff and students to use before the Autumn term commences in September 2021.